UK sanctions regime

 You can act for someone who’s on the sanctions list, but you must have a licence from the Office of Financial Sanctions Implementation (OFSI) in advance of engaging in any dealing with funds or economic resources, including being paid your fees or any funds on account.

-Where a specific licence is needed, OFSI strongly encourages firms to apply for a licence in advance of providing substantive legal services, in order to have certainty as to the fees that will be recoverable.
+Where a specific licence is needed, OFSI strongly encourages firms to apply for a licence in advance of providing substantive legal services, to have certainty as to the fees that will be recoverable.

-If a general licence applies to your work you should make sure you comply with any conditions under that licence.
+If a general licence applies to your work, you should make sure you comply with any conditions under that licence.

 Doing a sanctions risk assessment